particle-iot/docs/src/content/tutorials/developer-tools/dev.md

 **Tip**: you can change toolbar's position in settings.

-There's also a toolbar on left side of IDE which contains shortcuts to the most frequently used commands like compiling and flashing (looks a lot like the one from [Web IDE (Build)](https://build.particle.io/), doesn't it?).
+There's also a toolbar on left side of IDE which contains shortcuts to the most frequently used commands like compiling and flashing (looks a lot like the one from the [Web IDE](https://build.particle.io/), doesn't it?).

 ### Logging In